I’m interested in becoming accredited

 - Spent conviction schemes

-All accredited bodies must accept and sign the Agreement before we grant access to the Service.
+All accredited bodies must accept and sign the Agreement before we grant access to the Service and accept the liabilities and conditions therein.
 The Agreement remains in force for five years (standard term) unless lawfully terminated earlier.
-You must be familiar with all conditions in the Agreement and strictly comply.
-You are responsible for staying up-to-date on any amendments we may make to the Agreement or any changes to relevant legislation.
+You must follow all conditions in the Agreement and strictly comply.
+You are responsible for staying up-to-date on any amendments or guidance we may make to the Agreement or any changes to relevant legislation.

 We will monitor your organisation’s compliance through a formal program comprising: